markproy/bird-classification-workshop/lab5-deeplens-detect-and-classify.md

 You have not given permission to the Lambda function to create objects in s3.

-In IAM, find the AWSDeepLensGreengrassGroupRole and extend it by attaching the 'AmazonS3FullAccess' policy.
+In IAM, find the `AWSDeepLensGreengrassGroupRole` and extend it by attaching the `AmazonS3FullAccess` policy.

 ### Registration hangs